Contextual Theology: Methods & Models

 Please note you are expected to have a good level of English Language (equivalent to 7.0 IELTS) to participate in the course.

-All Nations has one of the finest mission libraries in the country with over 50,000 volumes as well as a wide range of journals and audio visual material.
-Free Wifi is available in all the buildings.
+All Nations has one of the finest mission libraries in the country with over 50,000 volumes, over 12,000 eBooks and a wide range of journals and audio visual material.

-For those studying virtually, readings are supplied by college online and any additional reading you would like from our library catalogue may be accessed by emailing our librarian.
+For remote access students, readings are supplied by college online and any additional reading you would like from our library catalogue may be accessed by emailing our librarian.